 Global Tax Insights

-The 2018 standard mileage rates are out!
-Read up on the new rates, and learn how you can reduce your fuel consumption this year.
+The 2019 standard mileage rates are out!
+Read up on the new rates and how the TCJA impacts travel expenses.

 How are the rates calculated?

 There are various factors that influence the standard mileage rates, including:

 - The state of the economy

 - The expected cost of typical wear and tear on a vehicle

 Hence the rates are purposed to go over and above the amounts a consumer pays solely for gas.